 Paris has established itself as a city whose cinema is deeply embedded in its culture.

-Home to the world’s first-ever movie screening in 1895, Paris has since continued to thrive as the global face of cinema with its 364 movie screens showcasing not only French independent and mainstream productions, but also the best cinema works from across the globe.
+Home to the world’s first-ever movie screening in 1895, Paris has since continued to thrive as the global face of cinema with 398 screens across 75 venues — up eight percent on 2000 — and down just slightly from 411 in 2019, according to AFP.
+They showcase not only French independent and mainstream productions, but also the best cinema works from across the globe.

 By most English-speaking film buff standards, a lot of French cinema might be considered arthouse.